ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

       ![InstrumentStudio Plug-In Library](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/InstrumentStudio%20Plug-In%20Library.png)

-3. Add your logic/implementation to the top-level plug-in VI.
-By default, the VI shows off some of the basic features of LabVIEW InstrumentStudio plug-ins.
+3. Default template is added to the library VIs, which contains some of the basic features of the LabVIEW InstrumentStudio plug-ins.
+4. Add your logic implementation to the top-level plug-in VI.

    ![Top-level plug-in VI Block diagram](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Top-level%20VI%20Block%20diagram.png)